Michael Crichton

-John Michael Crichton (/ˈkraɪtən/; October 23, 1942 – November 4, 2008) was an American author and filmmaker.
+John Michael Crichton (/ˈkraɪtən/; October 23, 1942 – November 4, 2008) was an American author, screenwriter and filmmaker.
 His books have sold over 200 million copies worldwide, and over a dozen have been adapted into films.
 His literary works heavily feature technology and are usually within the science fiction, techno-thriller, and medical fiction genres.
-His novels often explore technology and failures of human interaction with it, especially resulting in catastrophes with biotechnology.
-Many of his novels have medical or scientific underpinnings, reflecting his medical training and scientific background.
+Crichton's novels often explore human technological advancement and attempted dominance over nature, both with frequently catastrophic results; many of his works are cautionary tales, especially regarding themes of biotechnology.
+Several of his stories center on themes of genetic modification, hybridization, paleontology and/or zoology.
+Many feature medical or scientific underpinnings, reflective of his own medical training.

-Crichton received an M.D. from Harvard Medical School in 1969 but did not practice medicine, choosing to focus on his writing instead.
-Initially writing under a pseudonym, he eventually wrote 26 novels, including: The Andromeda Strain (1969), The Terminal Man (1972), The Great Train Robbery (1975), Congo (1980), Sphere (1987), Jurassic Park (1990), Rising Sun (1992), Disclosure (1994), The Lost World (1995), Airframe (1996), Timeline (1999), Prey (2002), State of Fear (2004), and Next (2006).
-Several novels, in various states of completion, were published after his death in 2008.
+Crichton received an MD from Harvard Medical School in 1969 but did not practice medicine, choosing to focus on his writing instead.
+Initially writing under a pseudonym, he eventually published 25 novels in his lifetime, including: The Andromeda Strain (1969), The Terminal Man (1972), The Great Train Robbery (1975), Congo (1980), Sphere (1987), Jurassic Park (1990), Rising Sun (1992), Disclosure (1994), The Lost World (1995), Airframe (1996), Timeline (1999), Prey (2002), State of Fear (2004), and Next (2006).
+Four more novels, in various states of completion, were published after his death in 2008.

 Crichton was also involved in the film and television industry.
-In 1973, he wrote and directed Westworld, the first film to utilize 2D computer-generated imagery.
-He also directed: Coma (1978), The First Great Train Robbery (1978), Looker (1981), and Runaway (1984).
+In 1973, he wrote and directed Westworld, the first film to use 2D computer-generated imagery.
+He also directed Coma (1978), The First Great Train Robbery (1978), Looker (1981), and Runaway (1984).
 He was the creator of the television series ER (1994–2009), and several of his novels were adapted into films, most notably the Jurassic Park franchise.